 - a.
 The lessee is encouraged to employ local and Alaska residents and contractors, to the extent they are available and qualified, for work performed in the lease area.
-Lessees shall submit, as part of the plan of operations, a hiring plan that shall include a description of the operator's plans for partnering with local communities to recruit, hire, and train local and Alaska residents and contractors.
+The lessee will submit, as part of the plan of operations, a hiring plan that will include a description of the operator's plans for partnering with local communities to recruit, hire, and train local and Alaska residents and contractors.
 As a part of this plan, the lessee is encouraged to coordinate with employment and training services offered by the State of Alaska and local communities to train and recruit employees from local communities. - b.
-In accordance with Administrative Order 278, the lessee is encouraged to employ apprentice labor to perform at least 15 percent of total work hours, to the extent they are available and qualified, for work performed in the lease area.
-Lessees shall submit, as part of the plan of operations, a hiring plan detailing the means by which the lessee might incorporate apprentice labor. - c.
-A plan of operations application must describe the lessee's past and prospective efforts to communicate with local communities and interested local community groups. - d.
+A plan of operations application must describe the lessee's past and prospective efforts to communicate with local communities and interested local community groups. - c.
 A plan of operations application must include a training program - i. for all personnel including contractors and subcontractors; - ii. designed to inform each person working on the project of environmental, social, and cultural concerns that relate to that person's job; - iii. using methods to ensure personnel understand and use techniques necessary to preserve geological, archeological, and biological resources; and - iv. designed to help personnel increase their sensitivity and understanding of community values, customs, and lifestyles in areas where they will be operating.